Table of contents

 Naming rights have become a significant source of funding and are essentially gifts that come with special conditions.
 Clarifying the nature of these conditions is essential to ensuring the expectations of both the nonprofit and the donor are met.
-Key considerations include:

 Nonprofits often fail to specify a termination date for naming rights.
 If the naming right is associated with an endowment gift that will continue in perpetuity, it may be reasonable for the name to continue in perpetuity.
 However, in most cases, it is unrealistic to expect naming rights to go on forever.
 Buildings eventually crumble.
 Programs end.
 Also, by specifying an end date, nonprofits will be able to sell the naming rights over and over again and again.

 Including a morality clause protects the nonprofit in the event the donor’s reputation is seriously damaged.
-Nonprofits often avoid including a morality or “bad boy” clause for fear of offending donors; however, this is arguably the most important provision in a naming rights agreement.
+Nonprofits often avoid including a morality or bad boy clause for fear of offending donors; however, this is arguably the most important provision in a naming rights agreement.
 Most nonprofits depend on public goodwill to attract donors.

-For example, in one well publicized case, Alfred Taubman donated money to Brown University to name the Alfred Taubman Center for Public Policy.
+For example, in one well-publicized case, Alfred Taubman donated money to Brown University to name the Alfred Taubman Center for Public Policy.
 Alfred Taubman was later convicted of price fixing.
 In another case, the recreation center at Seton Hall was named for Tyco’s former chairman, Dennis Koslowski, who was later convicted of tax evasion.

 It’s important to specify how the gift will be satisfied.
 If the nonprofit is relying on the gift to begin a building project or kick off a major program, ensure the gift agreement is drafted as an enforceable contract rather than a mere pledge.
 This includes termination rights wherein a nonprofit may want to distance the organization from a donor with a tarnished reputation.